Carte Blanche (TV series)

-Carte Blanche is a South African investigative journalism television series that airs on M-Net during prime time viewing on Sunday nights, currently at 19:00.
-It was launched in 1988 and has since earned credibility amongst South African viewers for its investigation into corruption, consumer issues and current events.
-The series also has received numerous awards.
+Carte Blanche is a South African investigative journalism television series that airs on local television network M-Net, on Sunday nights.
+It premiered in 1988 and focuses on investigation into corruption, consumer issues, and current events.

 History

-Carte Blanche began its broadcast in 1988, anchored by Derek Watts and Ruda Landman.
+Carte Blanche began its broadcast 28 August 1988, anchored by Derek Watts and Ruda Landman.
 Landman left the show in 2007; the same year Bongani Bingwa became a presenter.

 In January 2010, two spinoff series, Carte Blanche Medical and Carte Blanche Consumer, began.
 Carte Blanche Medical premiered on 18 January 2010 and was anchored by Bongani Bingwa, while Carte Blanche Consumer, premiering on 24 January 2010, was anchored by Devi Sankaree Govender.
 Both series, which ran for four seasons, were cancelled in 2011.
-Shortly thereafter, on 24 January 2011, Carte Blanche Extra launched, but was canceled after only airing 10 episodes.
+Shortly thereafter, on 24 January 2011, Carte Blanche Extra launched, but was cancelled after only airing 10 episodes.

 To celebrate 25 years on air on 1 September 2013, Carte Blanche broadcast from the Telkom Joburg Tower in Hillbrow, closed to the public in 1981 during a state of emergency.
 A book Carte Blanche 25: The Stories Behind the Stories was published, looking at memorable moments behind the scenes of South Africa's longest running current affairs show.

 A Carte Blanche channel featuring coverage of the Trial of Oscar Pistorius was launched on DStv on 2 March 2014.